 Records in this table should not overlap spatially within a species/run/subrun/life history/basis combination.
 For example, if spawning and rearing occur for the same species/run/subrun/life history combination from 300 feet to 1000 feet from the stream mouth, and rearing and migration occur from the mouth to 300 feet, the data would appear as two records though both have "rearing" as a component of the use types:

 1) UseType=Rearing and migration/BegFt=0/EndFt=300; and

 2) UseType=Spawning and rearing/BegFt=300/EndFt=1000.
-(Back to table of contents)
+(Back to table of contents) (Back to table of contents)